unitymakesus/resources/docs/launch/3-project-launch.md

 - Toggle on "Always use HTTPS"
 - Toggle on "Automatic HTTPS Rewrites"

+**When you are finished, go to a private browser and check all links and images to make sure everything works properly**

 ## Add Site to ManageWP
 - Log in to (ManageWP)[https://orion.managewp.com/]
 - From the dashboard, click the + > add website